Monsanto, U.S. farm groups sue California over glyphosate warnings

 Such tests add costs for farmers and could push up food prices or unnecessarily scare consumers away from buying products that contain crops grown with glyphosate, he said.

 The case is National Association of Wheat Growers et al v.
-Lauren Zeise, director of OEHHA, et al, U.S. District Court, Eastern District of California, No. 17-at-01224.
+Lauren Zeise, director of the OEHHA, et al, U.S. District Court, Eastern District of California, No. 17-at-01224.
+(Reporting by Tom Polansek; Editing by Tom Brown)